 nor our adoration for a roaring fistful of kisses, completed like ritual

-And you’ve got your pistol ready to whip holes into lawless gourmet crime;
+and you’ve got your pistol ready to whip holes

 Our fingers clasped to the chains of cosmic wars,

-the mystic umbrella of the earth’s crescent whores
+the mystic tide of the earth’s crescent shores

-makes me look like one hell of a wife.
+makes me look like one starry blossom of a blistering wife.